apophizzz/BIG-SherLog/README.md

 # SherLog Debugging Tool #
 ## What is _SherLog_? ##
-_SherLog_ is a tool enabling integration of logging statements into an Java Enterprise Application at runtime.
+_SherLog_ enables the integration of logging statements into an Java Enterprise Application at runtime.
 It provides several out-of-the-box implementations for performance measurement or logging of instance variables.
 Moreover, _SherLog_ can be extended in an easy manner, offering interfaces for your own logging integration implementations.